kirenguyen/unity-game-controllers/README.md

 Project Setup
 ---------------

-### System Dependencies
+## Tools

+We recommend using [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux) as your primary editor for large Python projects like this one.
+Sublime Text is OK for quick edits, but PyCharm gives you the full power of static analysis, environment management, style checking, and an integrated terminal etc. in an attractive all-in-one package.

+## Installation

-This project was built and tested on Ubuntu 14.04, with a full desktop installation of ROS Indigo
+This project was built and tested on Ubuntu 16.04, with a full desktop installation of ROS Indigo

-We recommend using Anaconda with Python 2.7 as your default system-wide Python environment (for ROS) and creating an Anaconda with Python 3.6 virtual env to execute the controller code [see here for details](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).
+We recommend using Python 2.7 as your default system-wide Python environment (for ROS) and creating a virtual environment with Python 3.6 virtual env to execute the controller code

-**All Python code should be Python 3 compatible.**
+**All Python code should be written in Python 3!**

+### Create and source virtualenv

+If you haven't done this yet, set up and source a python3 virtual env with:
+`mkdir -p ~/python-virtualenvs`
+`virtualenv -p $(which python3) ~/python-virtualenvs/unity-game-controllers --system-site-packages`

+Then, activate it with
+`source ~/python-virtualenvs/unity-game-controllers/bin/activate`

 ### Install the project's non-python development and runtime requirements::

-	UBUNTU 14.04 System dependencies
+	UBUNTU 16.04 System dependencies
 	$ sudo apt-get install portaudio19-dev
 	$ sudo apt-get install xdotool
 	$ sudo apt-get install wmctrl